Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 The government heeded the message.
 First local authorities arrested 11 community negotiators.
 Then they sent in a feared military unit known as the beret rouges, which is notorious in Guinea for its record of human rights abuses.
 The security forces looted their businesses.
 They used tear gas inside people’s homes, beating the occupants and setting huts on fire.

 “Those soldiers came to take our land.
 They brutalized us,” Bérété said.
 Shortly after, the company turned up to conduct its resettlement inventory with soldiers by their side.
 One by one, the residents were forced to sign the inventory summary that was handed to them.
-Some said they were told directly that if they didn’t sign they would die.
+Some said they were told directly that if they didn’t sign, they would die.
 Several months later, their homes and orchards were bulldozed and they were moved to a resettlement site that lacked water, trees, access to schools and health care, and means to make a living.

 Serious violations of Guinean and international law had occurred, but the company was highly connected to military and political elites in Guinea and the domestic courts provided little hope for redress.
 CECIDE, MDT and the community knew they needed to look beyond Guinea’s borders for justice, so they reached out to Inclusive Development International.